sid5432/pypdx/README.md

-The definition of (and relations between) these tables are laid out in the SQL files in the <code>lib/</code> directory.
-A sample program (<code>pdx-example.py</code>) illustrates the usage of the module.
+The definition of (and relations between) these tables are laid out in the SQL files in the <code>data/</code> directory.
+A sample program (<code>main.py</code>) in the source code distribution illustrates the usage of the module (this is used to form the **pypdx** program mentioned above).
 You can also dump the contents of the PDX file into a JSON file (with the <code>PDX.dump(filename)</code> function).
 However this merely mirrors the structure and contents of the XML file; it may not be particularly useful unless you process the JSON file/object further on your own.